open-orchestra/open-orchestra-docs/en/developer_guide/bundle_configuration.rst

 BackofficeBundle
 ~~~~~~~~~~~~~~~~

-This bundle will create the Backoffice of the Open Orchestra project.
+This bundle will create the Back Office of the Open Orchestra project.
 You can configure :

 * The language from the front installation
 * The blocks that you created
 * The fixed attributes from the block (shared through all blocks)
 * The field type and options for the content (specific to your project)
-* The color available for the backoffice
+* The color available for the Back Office

 .. code-block:: yaml